Chapter 0: Intro - Yamaha USA

 All of this was made possible by new chips that we developed specifically for tone generators.
 Thanks to this innovation, Yamaha could now produce instruments that were more compact, offered greater functionality, and were cheaper to manufacture than ever before.
 The resulting PASS tone generators were mainly used for Electones, notably the new C Series of 1978 that sold more than any other model in the history of these instruments.

 As we will see in Chapter 2, development of FM tone generators had already begun at this time.
 From 1981 onward, these digital tone generators would rapidly become our mainstay, meaning that PASS was relatively short-lived.
 That said, this approach to tone generation did cross over to Yamaha synths, where it was used in our SK Series instruments of 1979 through 1981.
-These as well as the GS-1 and CE Series also featured Ensemble and Symphonic effects—more specifically, three-phase choruses using a BBD analog delay circuit—which were indispensable in the PASS era.
+These, as well as the GS-1 and CE Series, also featured Ensemble and Symphonic effects—more specifically, three-phase choruses using a BBD analog delay circuit—which were indispensable in the PASS era.

 SK Series